YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 ### Introducing the "local role" convention

 It is possible for a particular role to own objects in two or several databases.
 The most  familiar example of this is the so-called bootstrap superuser.
-It owns, _inter alia_, the _pg_catalog_ schema, and all of the schema objects within it, in every database.
+It owns, _inter alia_, the _pg_catalog_ schema, and all of the schema-objects within it, in every database.
 The YBMT scheme creates a special role called _clstr$mgr_ set up thus:

 ```
 ... with nosuperuser createrole createdb ...